 Name a dozen major companies.
 Chances are Phil Cantor has worked for them — executive portraits, annual reports, magazine stories.
 When Phil added portrait and wedding photography to his resume, he found an unexpected creative outlet.

 “I get to do what I love to do,” he says.
 “People photography, whether they are family portraits, business headshots, yearbook photographs or weddings, fit perfectly with my personality and my photographic approach.
 I love being with people on a day in their lives when they’re incredibly happy.”

 Phil’s owned his first studio in Manhattan’s Chelsea neighborhood for ten years.
 Over twenty-five years ago, he moved to New Jersey, where he has continued to grow his business and vision in what is now his third studio, in the historic Murdoch-Fairchild Building in artsy Montclair, NJ.

 Phil’s relaxed candid style, marked by dynamic composition and a photojournalist’s vision, is the result of over 30 years as a professional photographer.
 “All my work has been concerned with real people and real locations,” he says.
 “My work is so satisfying because I know these photographs are going to be cherished for generations.

 “What could be better than that?” says the award-winning photographer.

 Phil is the father of two talented sons, one designing spaceships in Seattle, the other working on TV commercials in Manhattan.
-In his free time, Cantor is President of the Montclair Business Improvement District, volunteers for the NY/NJ Trail Conference, as well as participates in fundraising for the Montclair Art Museum, the Montclair Kimberley Academy, Blue Wave, Partners for Women & Justice, Clara Maass Hospital, and Jack & Jill.
+In his free time, Cantor is the former president of the Montclair Business Improvement District, volunteers for the NY/NJ Trail Conference, as well as participates in fundraising for the Montclair Art Museum, the Montclair Kimberley Academy, Blue Wave, Partners for Women & Justice, Clara Maass Hospital, and Jack & Jill.

 Phil lives with his wife in Maplewood and is an avid hiker in the New Jersey woods.